**Alt text:** A partially opened laptop with colorful reflections of red, orange, and blue light on its keyboard and screen.

 Consumers should have easy access to their data and the ability to control how it is used.
 Providing options for consumers to update, delete, or retrieve their information is not only a regulatory requirement but also a best practice in building trust.

-6. Also each week Update Privacy Policies
+6. Regularly Update Privacy Policies

 7. Train Your Team